 Jihadists seek to overthrow regimes they regard as "apostate" and to eliminate US influence in the Muslim world.
 They attack Americans when they can, but most of their targets and victims are fellow Muslims.
-Nonetheless, the slow pace of economic, social, and political change in most Muslim majority nations continues to fuel a global jihadist movement.
+Nonetheless, the slow pace of economic, social, and political change in most Muslim majority nations are among the factors that continue to fuel a global jihadist movement.
 The movement is diffuse and subsumes three quite different types of groups and individuals: